netresearch/satis-git/README.md

 ## License

-satis-gitlab is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+satis-git is licensed under the MIT License - see the [LICENSE](LICENSE) file for details